shaikhanwar/AzureVirtualDesktop/AIB/Readme.md

 ---
 ## Step 2: Register Providers for Azure Image Builder

-In this step, we are trying to register required providers for Azure Image Builder, it does few minutes to complete.
+In this step, we are trying to register required providers for Azure Image Builder, it does take few minutes to complete.
 You need to ensure the providers are registered before proceeding further.

 ```powershell
 Try {